sorecords/true_time_remapping_bl4.4/README.md

 - Compatible with the True Motion Blur add-on v.1.1.0+

 # INSTALL
-- Buy and download ZIP file from the https://gumroad.com/products/JMGWu
+- Download ZIP file from GitHub
 - don't unpack it!
 - Open Blender.
-From top menu go to > Edit > Preferences > Add-ons > Install
+From top menu go to > Edit > Preferences > Add-ons > Install From Disc
 - Find downloaded ZIP file and click "Install Add-on" button
 - After add-on is installed check enabling checkbox near its name